-The Jew in the Ashram is a poignant, funny, and lightly interactive solo show about cultural exchange, spiritual healing and identity.
+The Jew in the Ashram is a poignant, funny, and interactive solo show about spiritual healing, identity, and personal growth .
 As a young woman, Amanda Miller travels from New York City to an ashram in India to overcome her struggles with mental health.
 Under the guidance of Purnima, an exuberant Indian guru, Amanda is immersed in traditional yoga practices that provoke reflections on prayer, Jewish summer camp, and the role of Judaism in the lives of her late father, David, and his biological mother, Esther, a Holocaust survivor he never met.
 At select moments, the audience is invited to move, chant, and reflect on their own spiritual journeys and identities—the ones we inherit and the ones we make for ourselves.

 RUNNING TIME: Approximately 60 minutes.